-The typical task of the DS1922E is recording temperature.
-Before the device can perform this function, it needs to be set up properly.
+The typical task of the DS1922L/DS1922T is recording temperature.
+Before the devices can perform this function, they need to be set up properly.
 This procedure is called missioning.

-First, the DS1922E must have its RTC set to a valid time and date.
+First, the DS1922L/DS1922T must have their RTC set to a valid time and date.
 This reference time can be the local time, or, when used inside of a mobile unit, UTC (also called GMT, Greenwich Mean Time), or any other time standard that was agreed upon.
 The RTC oscillator must be running (EOSC = 1).
-The memory assigned to store the mission timestamp, mission samples counter, and alarm flags must be cleared using the Memory Clear command.
+The memory assigned to store the Mission Timestamp, Mission Samples Counter, and alarm flags must be cleared using the Memory Clear command.
 To enable the device for a mission, the ETL bit must be set to 1.
 These are general settings that must be made in any case, regardless of the type of object to be monitored and the duration of the mission.